JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 The break-even point is between 10 to 100 dimensions but should be benchmarked on a case-by-case basis as it depends on the complexity of `f`.

+!!! note "Autonomous vs non-autonomous systems"
+    Whether the dynamical system is autonomous (`f` doesn't depend on time) or not, it is still necessary to include `t` as an argument to `f`.
+Some algorithms utilize this information, some do not, but we prefer to keep a consistent interface either way.

 ### Example: Henon map

 Let's make the Henon map, defined as
 ```math
 \begin{aligned}